 Above, this section of canal is about 165ft wide.

 Above, this section of double-lane canal is about 256ft wide wide and appears to be part of a pipeline canal system..

 Above, this section of semi-submerged double-lane canal crossed by east-west canal.

 Above, examples of canals, the right-hand one is a continuation of the pipeline canal.

-Above, this section of canal is 605ft wide (about 1 stade).
+Above, this section of canal is 605ft wide.